 The song that ignited the immense popularity of the parent album Double Vision was “Hot Blooded”, which boiled over to reach #3 on Billboard and quickly became Foreigner’s first million selling single.
 In this classic rock interview, Mick Jones recalls that Foreigner was invited to kick off the massive California Jam II festival in March 1978, based purely on the popularity of their debut album, and the band interrupted the recording of Double Vision to appear.
 Foreigner ended up playing every song they knew, but were called back repeatedly for encores by the enormous crowd of an estimated 300,000.

-“After a few anxious seconds, we decided to go out there and play ‘ Hot Blooded’ even though the song was far from finished.We only had the lyrics for one verse,” continues Lou Gramm in his book, for which you can register to win here .
+“After a few anxious seconds, we decided to go out there and play ‘ Hot Blooded’ even though the song was far from finished.We only had the lyrics for one verse,” continues Lou Gramm in his book.
 “I wound up singing the first verse twice!” – Redbeard